bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clifford.md

 ### Mathematical Profile (Excerpt):
 * William Clifford Sn., born in Bishops Stortford, Hertfordshire, was a book seller, mainly of religious material, but also a prominent citizen of Exeter being an Alderman and a Justice of the Peace.
-* It is thought that William Clifford, the subject of this biography, inherited much of his genius from his mother.
-* Her son William was only nine years old at the time.
 * William Sn. died quite young too, at the age of 58 in 1878.
-* William was brought up in Exeter where first he lived at 9 Park Place, in the house in which his mother had been born.
 * William showed great promise at school where he won prizes in many different subjects.
 * This school was run by a Mr Templeton and in both 1858 and in the following year, Clifford sat the Cambridge University Local Examinations in a wide range of subjects, performing excellently in most of them.
 * Clifford's first mathematics paper, written while he was at King's College, was The Analogues of Pascal's Theorem and it was published in The Quarterly Journal of Pure and Applied Mathematics in 1863.